OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:2

-He sent them out to proclaim the kingdom of God and to heal the sick.
+He sent them to announce the kingdom of God and to cure the sick.

 ## Luke 9:3